Pylons/pyramid/docs/narr/templates.rst

 Templates Used as Renderers
 ---------------------------

-Instead of using templating system APIs within a the body of a view function directly to render a specific template, you may associate a template written in a supported templating language with a view indirectly by specifying it as a :term:`renderer`.
+Instead of using templating system APIs within the body of a view function directly to render a specific template, you may associate a template written in a supported templating language with a view indirectly by specifying it as a :term:`renderer`.